fakela/documentation/apis-overview/endpoints/prediction.md

 > 📘 **Info**
 >
-> The `@` in the `curl` command is very importanat as it tells curl that you aren’t passing a data, but a file.
+> The `@` in the `curl` command is very important as it tells curl that you aren’t passing a data but a file.

 ### Send a Base64 Encoded File
 Prepare a JSON payload with application/json encoding: